HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 ) }}

 ## Where does it come from?

 One trend that likely contributes to the increase in JavaScript used on our pages is the seemingly ever-increasing amount of third-party scripts that get added to pages to help with everything from client-side A/B testing and analytics, to serving ads and handling personalization.

 Let's drill into that a bit to see just how much third-party script we're serving up.

-Right up until the median, sites serve roughly the same number of first-party scripts as they do third-party scripts—at the median, 9 scripts per page are first-party compared to 10 per page from third-parties.
-From there, the gap widens a bit—the more scripts a site serves in the total, the more likely it is that the majority of those scripts are from third-party sources.
+Right up until the median, sites serve roughly the same number of first-party scripts as they do third-party scripts.
+At the median, 9 scripts per page are first-party, compared to 10 per page from third-parties.
+From there, the gap widens a bit: the more scripts a site serves in the total, the more likely it is that the majority of those scripts are from third-party sources.

 {{ figure_markup(
   image="requests-by-3p-desktop.png",